d2l-ai/d2l-en/chapter_preliminaries/pandas.md

 ## Reading the Dataset

 As an example, we begin by creating an artificial dataset that is stored in a csv (comma-separated values) file `../data/house_tiny.csv`.
 Data stored in other formats may be processed in similar ways.

+:begin_tab:`mxnet`

-The following `mkdir_if_not_exist` function ensures that the directory `../data` exists.
+The following `mkdir_if_not_exist`
+function ensures that the directory `../data` exists.
 The comment `# Saved in the d2l package for later use` is a special mark where the following function, class, or import statements are also saved in the `d2l` package so that we can directly invoke `d2l.mkdir_if_not_exist()` later.

+:end_tab:

+:begin_tab:`pytorch`

+The following `mkdir_if_not_exist`
+function ensures that the directory `../data` exists.
+The comment `# Saved in the d2l_pytorch package for later use` is a special mark where the following function, class, or import statements are also saved in the `d2l_pytorch` package so that we can directly invoke `d2l.mkdir_if_not_exist()` later.

+:end_tab:

 ```{.python .input}
 import os